top of page

 The data we collect will include information about your sleep, such as:

-• How long you spend in each sleep stage
+• How long do you spend in each sleep stage

 • Whether you stop breathing or have trouble breathing